fluencelabs/cli/README.md

 ## `fluence dep i`

-Install all project dependencies (dependencies are cached inside fluence directory of the current user)
+Install all project dependencies (dependencies are cached inside .fluence directory of the current user)

 ```
 USAGE